AFLAC Incorporated (AFL). Below are some highlights from the above linked analysis:

-AFL earned a Star in this section for its NPV MMA Diff. of the $6,341.
-This amount is in excess of the $600 target I look for in a stock that has increased dividends as long as AFL has.
-If AFL grows its dividend at 15.0% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.6%.
-AFL earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The NPV MMA Diff. of the $89 is below the $500 target I look for in a stock that has increased dividends as long as AFL has.
+If AFL grows its dividend at 4.5% per year, it will take 8 years to equal a MMA yielding an estimated 20-year average rate of 3.22%.

-Memberships and Peers: AFL is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company’s peer group includes: Delphi Financial Group, Inc. (DFG) with a 1.1% yield, Unum Group (UNM) with a 2.0% yield and CNO Financial Group, Inc. (CNO) with a 0.0% yield.
+Memberships and Peers: AFL is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+The company’s peer group includes: American Independence Corp.
+(AMIC) with a 0.0% yield, Unum Group (UNM) with a 1.6% yield and CNO Financial Group, Inc. (CNO) with a 0.8% yield.

-Conclusion: AFL earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
-This quantitatively ranks AFL as a 5-Star Very Strong stock.
+Conclusion: AFL did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks AFL as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $102.02 before AFL's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 29 years of consecutive dividend increases.
-At that price the stock would yield 1.2%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $43.02 before AFL's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 31 years of consecutive dividend increases.
+At that price the stock would yield 3.3%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $600 NPV MMA Differential, the calculated rate is 7.1%.
-This dividend growth rate is lower than the 15.0% used in this analysis, thus providing a significant margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.7%.
+This dividend growth rate is higher than the 4.5% used in this analysis, thus providing no margin of safety.
 AFL has a risk rating of 1.50 which classifies it as a Low risk stock.